 Physicians must continue to maintain the lead role in the field of medicine.
-There are sound reasons for the Oklahoma State Medical Association’s (OSMA) opposition to efforts by the nurse practitioners, nurse anesthetists and others in the field of medicine who support initiatives to perform their roles without physician supervision.
+There are sound reasons for the Oklahoma State Medical Association’s (OSMA) opposition to efforts by the physician assistants, advanced nurse practitioners and others in the support field of medicine who promote initiatives to perform their roles without physician supervision.

 Research also indicates patients prefer to have their care provided in a team-based setting with physicians making sure their care is coordinated among multiple providers.
 The best patient care is team-based care, in which the various practitioners are communicating and working with the patient's best interest in mind.
 Fragmented healthcare promotes barriers between providers that can result in a lower quality of care.

 Removing physician oversight will not significantly help rural health access.
 The geographic distribution of non-physician healthcare providers in Oklahoma mirrors that of physicians and studies from other states that have adopted independent practice have not shown any significant increase in the number of those caregivers moving to rural areas.
 To improve access to care in rural Oklahoma, we must work to recruit a variety of health care providers.